Purpose Description Disclaimers Useful Links

 (pdf, 2720 kb)

 To compare manual base rates, locate your 4-digit classification code(s) listed on the front page of your workers' compensation policy or the "declarations page."
-The classification code is assigned by the type of work performed by the employer.
-For example the clerical office code is 8810, carpentry is 5645, etc. Click on the range of class codes that contains your four digit class code, then click on the blue "class code search" feature and type in your code to compare base rates.
+Click on the range of class codes that contains your four digit class code, then click on the blue "class code search" feature and type in your code to compare base rates.
 Once you have selected some insurers from the list, you may wish to contact them and request an actual quote.
 Insurance company contact information is available from our website.
 Type in the name of the company you are interested in obtaining a quote from in the following link: Check your insurance company's profile

 and then click on "get company" and "info."
 Telephone the company, and if a quote cannot be obtained from the insurer directly, request that the insurer provide you with the name and telephone number of an authorized broker in your area.
 A description of the various classification codes may be obtained from the WCIRB's Classification Information webpage